JoeAxon/reposit-tech-test/README.md

 npm test
 ```

+## Overview

+Most of the functionality lives in `src/property.ts`.
+I opted to use simple
+type aliases and functions throughout as I don't think the requirements
+warranted anything more elaborate.

+The provided data files are included in the `/data` directory.

+Tests are in the `/test` directory and are named to match the requirements that
+they relate to.
+The `test/index.test.ts` file exercises all of functionality so
+it might be a good place to start.

+## Versions

+I used node.js 23.10.0 (see .tool-versions).
+I imagine it should work on earlier
+versions but I haven't tested it.

 ## Requirements

 1. Calculate the average rent of properties by region.
 Please code a solution that satisfies the following acceptance criteria: